 I am Prof. Alan Chang.
 Actually, I'm not a professor yet, but hopefully I will be some day!
-Currently, I am a math Ph.D. student and a lecturer.
+Currently, I am a Ph.D. student and lecturer in the math department.
 I started at the University of Chicago in fall 2014.
 My advisor is Marianna Csörnyei.

 On this page, you'll find some things that I've been working on.
 Alternatively, you can just ask my (former) roommate about me.
 I am not so good at making web pages look nice.
 But Umang is very skilled!